Partner current account: operation and taxation

 The current account is supplied with one of the following ways :

-• By the remuneration of the manager, the employee
+• By the remuneration of the director

 • By any dividends or reimbursement of fees that have not been collected